chenghua-lin/chenghua-lin.github.io/index.md

 ## News
-* I'm recruiting 1-2 PhD students for 2025 intake.
+* I'm recruiting **1-2 PhD students for 2025 intake**.
 Please send me your CV with a publication list if you are interested.
 * Our paper has been accepted by EMNLP2024 Findings: T. Zetsu, Y. Arase, and T. Kajiwara.
 Edit-Constrained Decoding for Sentence Simplification, in Proc. of EMNLP 2024 Findings (Nov.
 2024 to appear).

 (Last update: 20/10/2024)